oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

 ## Task 4: Execute the SQL queries to get all the connected nodes for the selected clusters

-Go to SQL developer and execute below queries using `TKDRADATA` user.
+Go to SQL developer and execute the below queries using `TKDRADATA` user.

 1. Replace #{TABLES-FROM-SELECTED-CLUSTERS-IN-SQL-FORMAT} with values copied from Task 3 -> Step 4 and run the below SQL to fetch from columns TABLE1 and TABLE2 names from the EDGES table and combine the output and remove the duplicates.